JayBox325/JayStack-docs/jaycraft/plugins.md

 # CraftCMS plugins

-Document which plugins are used out the box and why here.
+Document which plugins are used out the box and why they're being used...